 Frozen Creek Farms, Foods, Flowers & Gifts

+Shop open all year round, call for hours.
 Produce, flowers & pumpkins in season.
 Our own gourmet herbal dip mixes, salsa, soup mixes and jams.
-Freeze dry Keepsake and flowers preservation.
 Gift and flower shop with wreaths, home décor and gift baskets.
 Photo venue.
-Call for hours.

 Fruit Ridge Hayrides